 Included in the announcement was news that Samsung is opening Bixby up to developers with the release of the Bixby Developer Studio, and that language support for British English, French, German, Italian, and Spanish would be coming within the next few months.
 TechRepublic sister site CNET quoted one analyst as saying that the recent announcements show Samsung's plan to actually turn Bixby into a full-fledged platform instead of just a product feature.

-Once Bixby 2.0 is made available on more phones and smart devices it will affect not only Samsung ecosystem users but also anyone considering smart home or smart office products.
+As more Bixby 1.0 devices are phased out of service in favor of newer Bixby 2.0 devices, Bixby will affect not only Samsung ecosystem users but also anyone considering smart home or smart office products.
 It will be one more ecosystem to consider when deciding between Amazon and Google.

 That's not to mention developers and third-party manufacturers, who have the opportunity to add Bixby support and integration using the SDK, which is now available.
 It remains to be seen how easily Bixby will work alongside other ecosystems like Alexa, meaning it's unknown if devs and manufacturers will have the luxury of adding support for multiple ecosystems, or if they will be forced to go the Bixby-only route.